-Dreamers' dream labyrinth: Pesto like school box, halloumi like red canyons and a 'first day' something old jumper soothe cold 'fall in love with someone who just wants to be f*cked' nightmares when I can't take it anymore without (bip) aren't crazier than the winds blowing up and down our ankles in hurricane times.
-To make sense of our senses weighs the steps taken to stretch out a caring hand on a left/right cheek in pain, again and again, loved in thoughts that missed you then, if only when (for f*ck's sake).
-If it were 'my' movie, 'my' puzzle, arrows of pain, old age and death would miss you, bliss, quite like water and fire, the misses, but nonetheless present is the gift.
-Us, here and now.
+Dreamers' dream labyrinth: Pesto like school box, halloumi like red canyons and a 'first day' something old jumper soothe cold 'fall in love with someone who just wants to get lost & hurt' nightmares when I can't take it anymore without (bip) aren't crazier than the winds blowing up and down our ankles in hurricane times.
+To make sense of our senses weighs the steps taken to stretch out a caring hand on a left/right cheek in pain, again and again, loved in thoughts that missed then, if only when (for someone's sake).
+If it were 'my' movie, 'my' puzzle, burning arrows of pain, old age and death would miss you, bliss.
+Quite like water for fire, the misses, nonetheless present as gifts.
 A tiger sleeps while the zapper beeps.
 Wake up.

 “THE LOVE THAT WILL NOT DIE

 Spiritual awakening is frequently described as a journey to the top of a mountain.
 We leave our attachments and our worldliness behind and slowly make our way to the top.
 At the peak we have transcended all pain.
 The only problem with this metaphor is that we leave all others behind.
 Their suffering continues, unrelieved by our personal escape.